Cosinus2412/Installation-Guide-ORB-SLAM3-2/README.md

 ## Further work

 Currently, I am working on running ORB-SLAM3 with a specific sensor.
-I will probably add some results and some code to this repo when I am finished with project!
+I will probably add some results and some code to this repo when I am finished with the project!